NavyGrenadine1/TravelWallpaperGenerator/README.md

 ## Notes

 Exchange rates are for reference only.
 Always verify with your bank before making financial decisions.
-The free API tier allows 1,500 requests per month.
+Rates update daily from the European Central Bank.

 If you find this useful, there's an optional PayPal tip link at the bottom of the page.